-The splendid beauty of Brari Nambal lagoon once fascinated King of Kashmir, Budshah, but gross-neglect over the years has now reduced it into a ‘miserable’ cesspool.
-Bilal Handoo finds out that there are more than one factor that ails the lagoon.
+The splendid beauty of Brari Nambal lagoon once fascinated the King of Kashmir, Budshah, but gross neglect over the years has now reduced it into a ‘miserable’ cesspool.
+Bilal Handoo finds out that there is more than one factor that ails the lagoon.

-In any fine day, stench emanating from this water-body is enough to send senses into the state of ‘dejection’.
+On any fine day, the stench emanating from this water-body is enough to send senses into the state of ‘dejection’.
 The situation turns even worse during summers.
 “It is an ordeal for us to live with this continuous stink from water-body here,” Mushtaq Khan, 36, a local told Kashmir Life.

 There are over 600 kanals of propriety land in the lagoon.
-“We have already started the process to acquire the land and turn it into water body,” Irfan Yaseen, vice chairman LAWDA, was quoted saying, when dredging was started in lagoon five years ago.
-“But land deal got stalled after the land owners asked for a huge amount as compensation for their lands, something which was beyond our capacity to pay.”
+“We have already started the process to acquire the land and turn it into the water body,” Irfan Yaseen, vice chairman LAWDA, was quoted saying when dredging was started in the lagoon five years ago.
+“But the land deal got stalled after the landowners asked for a huge amount as compensation for their lands, something which was beyond our capacity to pay.”

-The land towards periphery areas of lagoon has been put under use for commercial purposes.
-From Baba Dawood Khaki bridge, vegetable cultivation is going on with full swing and from the Habba Kadal’s Chinkral Mohalla side, scores of slums have been raised that shelter non-locals rag-pickers.
+The land towards periphery areas of the lagoon has been put under use for commercial purposes.
+From Baba Dawood Khaki bridge, vegetable cultivation is going on, in full swing and from the Habba Kadal’s Chinkral Mohalla side, scores of slums have been raised that shelter non-locals rag-pickers.

-“We asked LAWDA to compensate us according to market prices, but instead we are being offered small amount for our valuable lands.
-This has compelled us to rent-out our lands to non-locals of the sake of survival,” Ghulam Hasssan, 45, a land owner, says.
+“We asked LAWDA to compensate us according to market prices, but instead we are being offered a small amount for our valuable lands.
+This has compelled us to rent out our lands to non-locals of the sake of survival,” Ghulam Hassan, 45, a landowner, says.

-The lagoon was an example of engineering excellence of the great king of Kashmir Sultan Zain-ul-Abideen, popularly known as Budshah.
-According to historical documents, Budshah was so impressed by the sparkling waters of Brari Nambal that he built Hamams (Bathrooms) for herbal bath on its banks.
+The lagoon was an example of the engineering excellence of the great king of Kashmir Sultan Zain-ul-Abideen, popularly known as Budshah.
+According to historical documents, Budshah was so impressed by the sparkling waters of Brari Nambal that he built Hamams (Bathrooms) for the herbal baths on its banks.

-Available data reveals that the lagoon has shrunk from five to less than 0.75 km from last thirty odd years.
-Scientific studies on lagoon have found high amount of Qualiform bacteria and biological species, which speed up the high toxic nature of the basin beyond limits.
+Available data reveals that the lagoon has shrunk from five to less than 0.75 sq km from the last thirty-odd years.
+Scientific studies on the lagoon have found a high amount of Qualiform bacteria and biological species, which speed up the highly toxic nature of the basin beyond limits.

 “Only thirty years ago, the lagoon was a rush pouring spot, as people would visit to see the glimpse of its splendid beauty.
-But, the present day ugly face-value of lagoon is compelling locals to shift their residences near the water-body,” Ghulam Qadir Shangloo, 56, a junk dealer, who used to live in houseboat inside lagoon before fifteen years ago, says.
+But, the present-day ugly face-value of the lagoon is compelling locals to shift their residences near the water-body,” Ghulam Qadir Shangloo, 56, a junk dealer, who used to live in a houseboat inside lagoon before fifteen years ago, says.

 But, in its previous reports, the State Pollution Control Board (SPCB) has been claiming that the Brari Nambal STP is not functioning according to the norms.
 “The STP run by UEED has excess phosphate in its effluent, thereby confirming the fears that Brari Nambal lagoon’s destruction by enormous weed growth is due to sub-standard functioning of the plant,” SPCB report noted.